Fossil fuel protesters throw tomato soup on Van Gogh's 'Sunflowers' in London gallery - KTVZ

 Christian Edwards, CNN

-Anti-fossil fuel protesters threw soup over Van Gogh‘s famous “Sunflowers” painting at London’s National Gallery on Friday.
+Anti-fossil fuel protesters threw soup over Vincent van Gogh‘s famous 1888 painting “Sunflowers” at London’s National Gallery on Friday.

 Two young women from the campaign group Just Stop Oil threw the contents of two tins of Heinz tomato soup over the painting, which, the group said, has an estimated value of $84.2 million.